 🚩 Water damage.
 Watch out for stains, spots and mould that could indicate a leak.

 🚩 Condensation.
 The warning signs are water collecting on the inside of windows, black mould on the walls, wallpaper peeling and a strong musty smell.

 🚩 Room size and storage.
-Ensure all rooms are spacious and suit your everyday needs (as well as any furniture you’re looking to take with you).
+Ensure all rooms will meet your needs (and factor in space for any furniture you’re planning to take with you).

 🚩 Insulation.
 Are the windows double glazed?
 Check windows to spot signs of poor insulation that might cause issues in keeping the house warm and increasing energy consumption.